Adjustment of Status Support 11 Steps Video

 Normally you provide your most recent Federal Tax Return,

-3 to 6 pay stubs showing ‘Year to date’ earnings,
+3 pay stubs showing ‘Year to date’ earnings,

 plus a letter from your employer confirming your